 Users can create and delete any entry codes via the app, including the guest codes.
 Apart from that, the auto-locking option is also available.
-The retail price starts from $229 onwards.
+The retail price starts at $229 onwards.

 10. Ultraloq UL3 BT Fingerprint Door Lock

-Ultraloq UL3 is a smart keyless door lock that offers advanced features.
+Ultraloq UL3 is one of the smart keyless electronic door locks that offer advanced features.
 So, expect functionalities like – a fingerprint reader, a touchscreen keypad, Bluetooth connectivity, and an automatic four-seconds re-locking function.